DarioH0/DarioH0/README.md

 <br/>
 <br/>
 ❗:   Looking for help with making up a leightweight decompression solution for my [Bytsho project](https://github.com/DarioH0/Bytsho).<br/>
-     Feel free to make a contribute with your idea.
+       Feel free to make a contribution with your idea.